skip to main content

 3.2 There are "special categories" of more sensitive personal data which require a higher level of protection (explained in more detail below).

-3.3.1 personal contact details such as name, title, addresses, telephone numbers, and personal email addresses;
+3.3.1 personal contact details such as name, title, addresses, telephone numbers, and personal email addresses; and

 The information above is not used for the purposes of determining whether to make an offer of employment but only for equal opportunities monitoring.

-4. How is your personal information collected?
+4. How is your personal data collected?

-We collect personal information about you through the application and recruitment process, either directly from you (as a candidate) or sometimes from an employment agency or background check provider.
-We may sometimes collect additional information from third parties including former employers, from Linkedin, or other background check agencies such as recruitment agents.
+We collect personal data about you through the application and recruitment process, either directly from you (as a candidate) or sometimes from an employment agency or background check provider.

 5.1.1 anticipation of performance of the employment contract;

-5.1.2 where we need to comply with a legal obligation;
+5.1.2 where we need to comply with a legal obligation; and

 5.1.3 where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-5.2.1 where we need to protect your interests (or someone else's interests);
+5.2.1 where we need to protect your interests (or someone else's interests); and

 5.2.2 where it is needed in the public interest or for official purposes.